Jai1122/deepwiki-open-v1/README.md

 DeepWiki uses AI to:

-1. Clone and analyze the GitHub, GitLab, or Bitbucket repository (including private repos with token authentication)
+1. Clone and analyze the Bitbucket repository (including private repos with token authentication)
 2. Create embeddings of the code for smart retrieval
 3. Generate documentation with context-aware AI (using Google Gemini, OpenAI, OpenRouter, Azure OpenAI, vLLM, or local Ollama models)
 4. Create visual diagrams to explain code relationships